Coronavirus (COVID-19) and commercial leases

 - Interest -Interest on unpaid rent will still accrue and be payable by a tenant in accordance with the terms of the lease.

 - Debt claim, statutory demand and Commercial Rent Arrears Recovery (the process, known as CRAR, by which a landlord can, following written notice, enter the leased premises and seize goods to the value of the outstanding main rent) – Since the start of the crisis, these measures will have lost their practical effectiveness against tenants in genuine financial difficulty.
 Following a government announcement on 23 April we understand that legislation is to be brought forward which will restrict further the actions that landlords can take.
 Specifically the forthcoming Corporate Insolvency and Governance Bill is expected to make the following provisions:

-- The use of statutory demands made between 1 March 2020 and 30 September 2020 will be banned.
+- The use of statutory demands made between certain dates will be banned.

-- Winding up petitions may not be presented and winding up orders will not be made from 27 April 2020 to 30 September 2020 where a company is unable to pay its debts because of coronavirus.
+- Winding up petitions may not be presented and winding up orders will not be made for a certain period where a company is unable to pay its debts because of Coronavirus.

 - Landlords will be prevented from using CRAR unless the main rent is unpaid for at least 554 days.